floresql/Cheat_Sheets/SQL/07_date_time_functions.md

 # SQL Date & Time Functions Cheat Sheet

 ## 📌 Description
+Focuses on date and time calculations in SQL.

+## 🚀 When to Use
+Use for time-based filtering, bucketing, or calculations.

+## 📌 Description
 Manipulate and extract parts of date/time values.
 Use this for trend analysis, filtering by date, or formatting timestamps.

 ...